-The BS in Mathematics with Secondary Education Certification prepares students with a strong content knowledge in mathematics and pedagogical skills for teaching in the 21st century.
+The Bachelor of Science in Mathematics with Secondary Education Certification prepares students teaching mathematics in the 21st century.

 Mathematics Education at Ship

 Contemporary mathematics education research, international and national mathematics achievement tests, and current professional standards point to the need for mathematics teachers who are competent in content and pedagogical knowledge.
 Currently, there is a demand for highly qualified mathematics teachers in our nation's secondary schools.
 Someone who enjoys and excels in mathematics and has the potential to establish positive learning relationships with young people should consider a career in teaching mathematics.

 Shippensburg University embraces the challenge of preparing strong mathematics teachers for the 21st century.
 Ship graduates are in great demand to fill teaching positions that are available locally and across the country.
 Shippensburg University's program is nationally recognized by the National Council of Teachers of Mathematics, and is accredited by the National Council for Accreditation of Teacher Education.